SAP, Alibaba team up on cloud services

-HUANGZHOU, China/FRANKFURT, Sept 19 (Reuters) - SAP SE , the German business software company, said on Wednesday it was teaming up with Alibaba to offer its flagship products on the Chinese company’s cloud infrastructure.
+HUANGZHOU, China/FRANKFURT (Reuters) - SAP SE (SAPG.DE), the German business software company, said on Wednesday it was teaming up with Alibaba (BABA.N) to offer its flagship products on the Chinese company’s cloud infrastructure.

 SAP Chief Executive Bill McDermott said the group would offer its S/4HANA Cloud and SAP Cloud Platform products via Alibaba, enabling companies in China run their business processes using an Infrastructure as a Service (IaaS) model.